bpjfarias/tibians-quiz/README.md

 ## Third class

-I improve understanding in one of principal themes of React: states management and components lifecycle.
+I improved understanding in one of principal themes of React: states management and components lifecycle.
 Change status and identify the cycle moment, with this was possible update every component, change the components on screen and add efects.
 I connect tools of React (hooks, components and JSX) to the modern JavaScript logic to load the questions and alternatives of my quiz.

 <details><summary><b>Detailed content of the third class</b></summary>